saurontech/Advantech-LinuxTSU-manifest/readme.md

 foo@bar:~/yocto/build$
 ```
 ## Build Yocto
+>### Important notice!
+Bonfigure local.conf based on your host resouce.
+> Building Yocto, with the default configure, is very memory consuming.
+One might need at least 32 GBytes of RAM.
+> With insufficient RAM, the building process will fail.
+> Therefore, limiting the maximum parallel processes allowed, migth be a good idea.
+> One may do so by adding the following parameters to **"build/config/local.conf"**
+> ```sh
+> PARALLEL_MAKE = "-j 2"
+> BB_NUMBER_THREADS = "2"
+> ```

 In a console that has been setup properly, use the following command to build Linux and the Yocto rootfs
 ```console
 foo@bar:~/yocto/build$ bitbake core-image-minimal